tschererd2/librarium/docs/docs-content/clusters/cluster-groups/create-cluster-group.md

 :::

-To enable virtual clusters for OpenShift, review the OpenShit [instructions below](#enable-virtual-cluster-for-openshift).
+To enable virtual clusters for OpenShift, review the OpenShift [instructions below](#enable-virtual-cluster-for-openshift).

 7. Click **Next** to complete the cluster group creation process.